7 Outbound Marketing Techniques That Work to Create Network Effect

 The offline world still generates more prospects than online activity, so trade shows and other events are perfect opportunities to create a lasting impression on your target audience.

-Make sure you have an outbound strategy in place for such events, or you could waste a lot of time, money, and resources trying to do too much at once.
+Ensure you have an outbound strategy for such events, or you could waste time, money, and resources trying to do too much at once.

 3) Targeted Digital Ads

-While targeted digital ads can be a powerful, cost-effective way to reach your ideal audience, they’re not right for every business.
+While targeted digital ads can be a powerful, cost-effective way to reach your target audience, they’re unsuitable for every business.

 If you have an email list of several thousand people who like your brand and know what you do, it’s probably not worth paying per click to reach them on Facebook or Google.

-However, if your list is much smaller and you haven’t built up much trust with your audience yet, it might be worthwhile.
+However, it might be worthwhile if your list is much smaller and you haven’t yet built much trust with your audience.

-Just make sure that wherever you’re advertising–on social media sites or in search results–that it’s clearly connected to your company so that when people see those ads online they know exactly where they came from.
+Make sure that wherever you’re advertising–on social media sites or in search results–it’s connected to your company so that when people see those ads online, they know exactly where they came from.

 4) Network Effect

-The network effect is what happens when a product or service gets more valuable as more people use it.
+The network effect happens when a product or service gets more valuable as more people use it.

-One of the most famous examples of a product with a strong network effect is email: The more people you can reach by email, and vice versa, the more useful it becomes.
+Email is one of the most famous examples of a product with a strong network effect: The more people you can reach by email, and vice versa, the more valuable it becomes.

-Facebook is another obvious example: The more people on Facebook, and thus able to see your content and interact with you, the better your experience on Facebook will be.
+Facebook is another obvious example: The more people on Facebook, and thus, the more they can see your content and interact with you, the better your experience on Facebook will be.

 As you grow an audience online using outbound marketing techniques—especially social media platforms—the value of those techniques will skyrocket.